Home

 Lulu

-If looking at this table makes your head spin, don’t worry.
-The primary columns you need to pay attention to are EPUB and PDF.
+If looking at this table makes your head spin, don’t worry, I get it.
+The primary columns you need to pay attention to are EPUB and PDF because all the markets you care about recommend those.

 I've got a whole article on this for you to check out.
 But the bottom line is this: